 Online Piano Games

 I am so very heartened by people’s response to the pandemic.
 So many people are pitching in to help.
-I want to help too, so I am making all of the printable games at palomapiano.com free until 4/10/20.
+I want to help too, so I am making all of the printable games at palomapiano.com free.
 That’s right, Free piano teaching games you can use online.
 All you need to do to get them is to become a free member.
 No credit card is needed.
 We will not spam you or sell your email address to others.

 All of the free printables can be found at www.palomapiano.com